De-Identified Information Policy

 - PHI that has not been de-identified in accordance with this policy is considered to be Sensitive Data and shall not be accessed, maintained, used or disclosed by CUHC Workforce members except as permitted by CUHC policies, HIPAA, and applicable state law.

-- CUHC may use PHI to create de-identified information for legitimate university purposes.
+- CUHC may use PHI to create de-identified information and disclose de-identified information for legitimate university purposes.

 Columbia University Healthcare Component (CUHC) – Columbia University is a Hybrid Entity that has designated as its Healthcare Component (the Columbia University Healthcare Component) Columbia University Medical Center and the other colleges, schools, departments and offices of the University to the extent that they (i) provide treatment or health care services and engage in Covered Transactions electronically or (ii) receive Protected Health Information to provide a service to, or perform a function for or on behalf of, the Columbia University Healthcare Component.